isokissa/pico-wf/README.md

 The Development Principle(s)
 ----------------------------

-Test-Driven Development is in use and [phpunit](https://github.com/sebastianbergmann/phpunit phpunit) unit-testing framework.
-If you want to contribute, first write a failing test and only then the implementation which makes the test pass.
+Unit tests are based on [phpunit](https://github.com/sebastianbergmann/phpunit phpunit) unit-testing framework.

 To run all tests, type: